 😕Can a Listing Agent also be a Buyer’s Agent?

 Having a single agent who represents both the buyer and the seller makes absolutely no sense.
-It is impossible when the two parties have opposing goals: The seller wants to sell the home at the highest price and best terms for them, while the buyer wants to buy the home at the lowest price and best terms for them.
+It is impossible when the two parties have opposing goals: The seller wants to sell the home at the highest price and best terms for them, while the buyer wants to buy the home at the best terms for them.
 We’re very glad it is not the case in Maryland.